beskay/solidity-challenges/writeups/VNFT.md

 ### Exploit in a single transaction

-To exploit the sale by minting more than the 2 allowed tokens in a single transaction you have to write an attacker contract, which deploys several minting-contracts, executing your exploit logic.
+To exploit the sale by minting more than the 2 allowed tokens in a single transaction you have to write an attacker contract, which deploys several minting contracts, executing your exploit logic.

 ```solidity
 function attack(address EOA) public {